 But you should consider continuing to run ads to those who are moving through your sales funnel, especially if the ads are case studies, in-depth articles, or anything else that can increase the quality of a lead.

 Let’s imagine that you captured a new lead for $10.
 At this point, they’re not a qualified lead — there’s no project on the table.
 They’re just moving through your email course.

 They’re going to be receiving educational emails from you every few days, but you could provide additional content that demonstrates your expertise and experience.
 While it might tack on a few dollars more to the expense of acquiring that lead if it made them even 5% more likely to become a client… would you do it?
 Would you increase your odds for a few dollars?
 I sure would.

 Some formulas you can try out…

-Hopefully this article has given you a solid understanding of how to create an offer, pitch it with a landing page, and drive traffic to that landing page.
-In closing, I want to leave you with a few formulas that you can try out for yourself.
+Hopefully, this article has given you a solid understanding of how to create an offer, pitch it with a landing page, and drive traffic to that landing page.
+In closing, I want to leave you with a couple of formulas that you can try out for yourself.

 Ad Campaign Formula #1: An email course that automatically books you meetings with prospects

 Create an email course that teaches somebody how to do the sort of work you usually do.

 If you’re a copywriter, teach them the basics of writing copy for conversions.